gXLg/3ditties/README.md

 ## Update!

 Following things are not actual.
-The work on physic will be aborted and the project will be reverted to purely graphic module.
+The work on physics will be aborted and the project will be reverted to purely graphic module.
 This includes collision, any gravity and some code files.